-Our favorite morning on our Offshore Outpost Sea of Cortez cruise was the day we woke up and hiked the ridge of Isla San Francisquito.
+Our favorite morning on our Offshore Outpost Sea of Cortez cruise was when we woke up and hiked the ridge of Isla San Francisquito.
 After maybe 45 minutes we made it up to the peak and were rewarded with this view.

 We ended up staying at the top for hours, not only to take photos but to just take in the view.
 After our hike, we spent the afternoon on the beach drinking margaritas and enjoying a beach bonfire.
 Talk about the perfect day.

-Our last afternoon on our cruise we visited one of the most gorgeous white sandy beaches we’ve ever stepped foot on.
-We pulled the dingy up as close as we could before we had to get out and walk to the beach.
+On our last afternoon on our cruise, we visited one of the most gorgeous white sandy beaches we’ve ever stepped foot on.
+We pulled the dinghy up as close as we could before we had to get out and walk to the beach.
 We spent the afternoon chatting with our new friends, having a few photoshoots, and taking in one last sunset.

 Pacific Provider (Boat Name)

 The Pacific Provider is a 160-foot expedition ship that has been customized for both adventure and luxury.
-There there are 6 staterooms on board, a large dining room, lounge area, indoor bar, outdoor bar, top deck with lounge area and sun chairs, and even a jacuzzi.
-For the complete deck plan click here.
+There there are 6 staterooms onboard, a large dining room, lounge area, indoor bar, outdoor bar, top deck with lounge area and sun chairs, and even a jacuzzi.

 Activities Onboard Offshore Outpost

 What you do on a Sea of Cortez Cruise with Offshore Outpost is up to you.
-The boat is equipped so everybody can do their own thing and you aren’t forced into hiking if they’d rather go fishing.
-Every morning & afternoon there will be a group lead activity with one of the staff members.
-Our favorite activities were the morning hikes, and the best was the one to the Isla San Francisquito ridge.
-In the afternoons there typically was a guided snorkel trip, if this doesn’t interest then give it a pass and relax on the boat or beach.
+The boat is equipped so everybody can do their own thing, and you aren’t forced into hiking if they’d rather go fishing.
+Every morning & afternoon, there will be a group lead activity with one of the staff members.
+Our favorite activities were the morning hikes; the best was the one to the Isla San Francisquito ridge.
+In the afternoons, there typically was a guided snorkel trip, if this doesn’t interest then give it a pass and relax on the boat or beach.

 The boat is fully equipped with the following: